-Our guest is podcaster Georgie Crawford, who was diagnosed with cancer in 2017, six months after having her first baby.
-Georgie has since turned her nightmare into a positive story, having reached over one million listeners on her podcast.
+Georgie was diagnosed with cancer in 2017, six months after having her first baby.
+She has since turned her nightmare into a positive story, having reached over one million listeners on her podcast.
 She is now a beacon of self-care and wellness and encourages her listeners to make the most out of family and the small things in life.

 Georgie talks about her diagnosis, life since recovering from cancer and her new-found appreciation for nature.

 “It’s so good to be in such a beautiful setting in fresh air.
 You can’t deny how good it makes you feel.

 “Before I got sick, you would never really find me in the mountains.
 But now, I suppose as your life progresses and you learn hard lessons, you stop to appreciate the finer things.

 “I was diagnosed with breast cancer in October 2017 and I went into a few surgeries where I couldn't really get out much.
 When I was in the middle of chemo, I didn’t have much energy.
 But I would make sure to get out.
 I had a one-year-old, so I had to make sure to bring her out every day.

 “Every day, I felt better after it.
 It’s great to see those results first-hand.
 Often my Mum would feel better after a walk because she was struggling too.
 And often, my daughter Pia would be in a better mood.
 Ever since then, I’ve made it my business to get out into nature.
 Before that, if I ever exercised it would have been in a gym or in some indoor setting.